pawaters/dating-app/README.md

 - why and how MCV ?
 - how did you choose your front end ? did you draw?
 - how did define your the MVC elements?

+**Notes from Javi call**
+- docker compose down/up  (LOOK IT UP)
+- look at login.js and routes
+- react-collapse from npmjs
+- use a query builder for seeding the db with knex
+- store in cookie or local storage (careful with refresh and states)
+- insomnia to test Restful api (or Postman)